 Dr. Danthuluri is credentialed in performing the LINX anti-reflux surgery.
-He is one of only a few surgeons doing LINX and the only surgeon doing LINX in the south Austin area.
+He is one of only a few surgeons doing LINX and the only surgeon doing LINX in the Stockbridge area.
 In fact, it’s one of his two favorite procedures.
 He also performs traditional anti-reflux surgery, which is called Nissen fundoplication, and hiatal hernia repairs.

 LINX, a modern alternative to Nissen fundoplication, involves minimally invasive laparoscopic implantation of a small bracelet-like device made of interlinked titanium beads with magnetic cores.
 These interlinked beads prevent reflux by augmenting the esophageal sphincter’s barrier function.
 The LINX procedure provides significant and lasting improvements in heartburn, regurgitation, proton pump inhibitor dependence (SAVING MONEY OVER TIME), and the patient’s quality of life.

 Patients enjoy a relatively simple procedure to restore their esophageal sphincter function while avoiding the more invasive fundoplication procedure.
 This makes LINX the newest generation of anti-reflux treatments.
 LINX is for people whose chronic gastroesophageal reflux disease (GERD) cannot be controlled medically.
 That includes the use of daily medications and proton pump inhibitors (PPI’S).
 It can also be for people who have symtom control but don’t want to be medication dependent.
 The average yearly cost of Proton PPI’s can range from $1,400 to $2,400.